Flight of the Doves

-Flight of the Doves is a 1971 British Eastmancolor children's film directed by Ralph Nelson and starring Jack Wild, Dorothy McGuire and Stanley Holloway.
+Flight of the Doves is a 1971 Irish-British Eastmancolor children's film directed by Ralph Nelson and starring Jack Wild, Dorothy McGuire and Stanley Holloway.
 It was written by Frank Gabrielson and Nelson, based on the 1967 novel of the same title by Irish writer Walter Macken.
 The film was based and filmed in Ireland.

 Premise

 Two Liverpool children set out in search of love after many years of receiving abuse from their "Uncle" Toby Cromwell.
 Cromwell is stepfather to the Dove children, their mother having married Cromwell after the death of her first husband, the children's father.
 Cromwell was granted custody after her death.

 Finn Dove and his sister Derval are tired of their stepfather's constant abuse and neglect, and they run away to Ireland to find their grandmother in County Galway.
 The children are unaware that they are heirs to their grandfather's estate and stand to inherit a large fortune, around $10,000 each, upon his death.
-However, if the children are either dead or missing, the money would go to their uncle "Hawk" Dove, an unsuccessful actor known for his temper, and he will do about anything to get what he wants.
+However, if the children are either dead or missing, the money would go to their uncle "Hawk" Dove.
+Hawk Dove is an unsuccessful actor known for his temper and willingness to do just about anything to get what he wants.
 When Hawk discovers their fortune, he wants to make sure the Dove children never are seen again.

 They arrive in Dublin on St Patrick's Day.
 The Dove children's journey across Ireland isn't easy, and they are discovered missing.
 Their stepfather had been informed of the inheritance (by Hawk disguised as a lawyer).
 Toby decides to bring in the police, and Hawk and Toby are close on their trail.
 The chase takes them to a St Patrick's Day parade, a synagogue, Dublin's Ha'penny Bridge, a travellers' encampment, and other places.